brianmichel/Missile-Command/README.md

 The Future
 ----------

- I'm working on making the desktop app advertise a Bonjour service so that the accompanying iPhone app (which I'm also working out right now), can find turrets available on a given network and gain control over them.
+ Don't know!
+I got the Bonjour server working for desktop, I'm currently working on making the desktop apps aware of other Bonjour services so they can control remote turrets.
+There are also some minor(ish) issues I'm working out still.
+If you have any suggestions feel free to let me know, I'm looking for things to add!

 Issues
 -------